JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8029 days**.

-And here is a just a random fact -  **In 1958, the United States Coast Guard off western Greenland measured the tallest known iceberg at five hundred and fifty feet**.
+And here is a just a random fact -  **Women on average live seven years longer than men do**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 22 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 23 Dec, 2025.</sub>